otrv4/otrv4/otrv4.md

    seconds).
 1. OTRv3 public authentication DSA key (optional): The OTRv3 long-term public key.
 It should be included if version 3 and 4 are supported.
-1. Transitional Signature (mandatory if OTRv3 public authentication DSA key is present): A signature of the Client Profile excluding the Client Profile Signature and the user's OTRv3 DSA key.
+1. Transitional Signature (optional): A signature of the Client Profile excluding the Client Profile Signature and the user's OTRv3 DSA key.
 The Transitional Signature enables parties that trust user's version 3 DSA key to trust the Client Profile in version 4.
 This is only used if the user supports versions 3 and 4.
-For more information, refer to
-   [Create a Client Profile Signature](#create-a-client-profile-signature) section.
+For more information, refer to [Create a Client Profile Signature](#create-a-client-profile-signature) section.
+The presence of OTRv3 public authentication DSA key means that the Transitional signature is mandatory.
+But the user can decide to have a Transitional signature without publish the OTRv3 public authentication DSA key on the Client Profile.

 Then: